MTstateIntroStats/IntroStatActivitiesHybrid/_book/05-Exam1-Review.md

 \vspace{0.5in}

+\newpage

+**Complete questions 4a, 4b, 5a, 5b, 6a, and 6b.
+Then choose the  scenario for each research question and use the appropriate Exam 1 Review R script file to find the summary statistic(s) and graphical display of the research question.**

-4. Use the appropriate Exam 1 Review R script file to find the appropriate summary statistic and graphical display of the data to assess the following research question, "Is there a difference in proportion of Islanders who have children for those who completed high school and those that completed university?"
+4. Use the appropriate Exam 1 Review R script file to find the summary statistic and graphical display of the data to assess the following research question, "Is there a difference in proportion of Islanders who have children for those who completed high school and those that completed university?"
 Use high school $-$ university as the order of subtraction.

 a.
 What is the name of the explanatory variable to be assessed in this research question?
 \vspace{0.3in}